 Well, making online payments through the web or mobile apps is a common practice today.
 As a result, millions of apps have the payment processing feature embedded in them.
 Various payment gateways like PayPal, Braintree, Stripe, Expo, RazorPay, AWS Amplify, etc. are used for this purpose.
 Out of these, Stripe is one of the most widely used and fastest-growing gateways.Stripe Payment Services is also being extensively used in a diverse range of React Native apps and is a preferred choice of several React Native Service providing Firms worldwide

-So let us have a glimpse at what is Stripe, its working mechanism, and the step-by-step method to integrate it in the React Native applications.
+So let us have a glimpse at what Stripe is, its working mechanism, and the step-by-step methodology to integrate it into the React Native applications.

 What is Stripe?

 As discussed earlier, Stripe is a popular payment gateway or a payment processing platform founded in 2010.
 It is used by individuals or businesses- small or large, for accepting payments via credit and debit cards, recurring payments used for subscriptions, sending payouts, and also process automated clearing house (ACH) transactions.
 It also serves as a third-party payment processor and supports various payment methods such as Google Pay, Apple Pay, Masterpass by Mastercard, Wechat Pay, Microsoft Pay, etc.

 Stripe is quite easy to integrate due to the availability of easy-to-use APIs.
 Also, it provides the facility of banking, prevention from frauds, technical infrastructure, etc. that is needed for operating the on-line payment systems.
 A large number of eCommerce solutions are using Stripe.
 Currently Stripe powers the payment processing for some of the well-known brands including Lyft, Pinterest, Blue Apron, Under Armour, etc.

 Working Mechanism of Stripe in React Native Apps